-- 9.3.1 Work submitted by students for assessment is tested for plagiarism using text comparison software, unless the head of school has given approval for the software not to be used. - 9.3.2 Students must consent by signing the following statement during enrolment:
+- 9.3.1 Work submitted by students for assessment is tested for plagiarism using comparison software, unless the Executive Dean has given approval for the software not to be used. - 9.3.2 Students must consent by signing the following statement during enrolment:

-I authorise the University to test any work submitted by me for instances of plagiarism using text comparison software.
+I authorise the University to test any work submitted by me for instances of plagiarism using comparison software.
 I understand this will involve the University or its contractor copying my work and storing it on a database to test work submitted by others, as described in the Academic Integrity website.